 Once you've taken a screenshot, you can use the keyboard shortcut Ctrl+V to paste it into applications like Microsoft Word, Google Docs, Paint, and Photoshop.
 You can then edit and save the image.

-When taking screenshots in Mac OS X, these keyboard shortcuts will automatically save the picture to your desktop as an image file.
+When taking screenshots in macOS, these keyboard shortcuts will automatically save the picture to your desktop as an image file.